symfony/symfony-docs/book/validation.rst

 Constraint Targets
 ------------------

+What can be validated?
+Constraints can be applied to:

+* protected, private and public properties;
+* public getter methods - validated is the returned value of a method;
+* entire class.

-Constraints can be applied to a class property (e.g. ``name``) or a public getter method (e.g. ``getFullName``).
-The first is the most common and easy to use, but the second allows you to specify more complex validation rules.
+The first is the most common and easy to use, but the second allows to specify more complex validation rules.

 .. index::
-   single: Validation; Property constraints
+   single: Validation; Constraint targets - property

 .. _validation-property-target: